ericsonga/APCSAReview/_sources/Unit2-Using-Objects/topic-2-6-strings.rst

         System.out.println(pluralnoun1 + " are " + color2);
         System.out.println("I like " + food);
         System.out.println("Do " + pluralnoun2 + " like them too?");

+        // Now come up with your own silly poem!

       }
    }